ddotta/tablexlsx/README.md

 - A simpler syntax for common export operations of excel files;
 - It can write several data frames in the same sheet one below the other;
 - It can merge modalities for one or several columns;
-- It can automatically open files as soon as they are created so you can inspect your workbook.
+- It can automatically open files as soon as they are created so you can inspect your workbook;
-- Data frames to be exported in `xlsx` files can be passed as an argument in functions as simple tables or list of tables.
+- Data frames to be exported in `xlsx` files can be passed as an argument in functions as simple tables or list of tables;
 - The main function of the package [toxlsx()](https://ddotta.github.io/tablexlsx/reference/toxlsx.html) works interchangeably with `%>%` and `|>` operators and these 3 syntaxes below are equivalent :